Geographic Information Science Minor

 Department

-Because of the growing awareness across disciplines of the strategic value of Geographic Information Science (GIS), particularly through its ability to understand better the complexity of economic, environmental and social systems, the U.S. Department of Labor recently identified GIS as one of nine “high growth industries”.
+There is growing awareness across disciplines, of the strategic value of Geographic Information Science (GIS), particularly through its ability to understand better the complexity of economic, environmental and social systems.
 For example, GIS has been instrumental to emergency managers in the face of natural hazards, who utilize it to determine how communities can best mitigate such disasters.
 Urban planners utilize GIS to optimize existing systems and services, while forecasting where they will be most needed in the future based on emerging population and growth trends.
 Remote sensing allows land managers to monitor environmental changes via satellite and drone technologies, and inform adaptation strategies for industry and communities alike.
 Spatial analysis provides epidemiologists with the tools necessary to track and forecast the spread of diseases, helping health care officials limit their impact.
 In each of these cases, GIS practioners use geospatial technologies to create sustainable solutions to environmental, economic, and societal problems.
-Thus, the mission of the GIS BS program at UMD is to train future GIS professional by providing theoretical and practical instruction, modeling and mentoring, and real-world professional experiences.
+Thus, the mission of the GIS BS program at UMD is to train future GIS professionals by providing theoretical and practical instruction, modeling and mentoring, and real-world professional experiences.

-• Strong Integration with the MN GIS professional community: GIS professionals take part in the annual assessment of the GIS program and curriculum.
-As a result, the program is continually adapting to changes in the field and students are exposed to the skills that employers seek.
+• GIS professionals take part in the annual assessment of the GIS program and curriculum, resulting in the program continually adapting to changes in the field and you are exposed to the skills that employers seek